a review by the Crow.

 They’re doing with movies what comics have always done: form an intricate mythos that is almost impenetrable for the first timer.
 These are movies they’re doing this with.
 In a 10 year timespan.
 The comics have taken decades to get to this point, and they’re doing it with movies.
 In 10 years.

-It’s marvellous (heh), what they’ve done with the material they have.
+It’s marvellous (ha!), what they’ve done with the material they have.
 I admire Marvel’s patience and I admire their dedication.

 After Captain America: Civil War and Doctor Strange, this crow is nothing but excited for the MCU’s future.
 Black Panther hitting cinemas soon?
 Scarlet Witch and Vision already here?
 A new Spiderman?
-Gods damn, have Marvel done their job admirably.
+Are Marvel ever doing their job admirably.

 Good year, Marvel.
 A good year indeed.